F.A.Q.

 FAQ image

 While kibble is convenient, it comes with significant risks that many Paw Parents may not be aware of.
-Many commercial dog foods contain additives, fillers, synthetics, and toxins that can lead to serious health problems over time.
-These highly processed foods are not biologically appropriate for dogs, leading to nutritional deficiencies that can cause the early onset of diseases such as obesity, heart disease, and even certain types of cancer.
+Commercial dog "food" contain additives, fillers, synthetics, and toxins that can lead to serious health problems over time.
+These highly processed "foods" are not biologically appropriate for dogs, leading to nutritional deficiencies that can cause the early onset of diseases such as obesity, heart disease, and even certain types of cancer.

 But the risks don’t stop there.
 Feeding your dog kibble can also lead to a range of other health issues, including: